-The primary way we go about these tasks is by putting forward, debating, and passing motions.
+The primary way we go about these tasks is through putting forward motions.
 What follows are basic guidelines for advancing formal ideas, decisions, or actions through the Faculty Senate.

 A motion is a proposed piece of business for the Faculty Senate.
 In some cases, motions will only affect the Faculty Senate (e.g., changing our Bylaws).
 In some cases, motions will affect or seek to affect the university more broadly (e.g., suggesting that the university take or refrain from some course of action).
-Some motions will have impacts that are both internal and external to the Faculty Senate (e.g., proposing we spend internal Faculty Senate treasury funds in a way that has positive impacts on the student body).
+Some motions will have impacts that are both internal and external to the Faculty Senate (e.g., proposing that we spend internal Faculty Senate Treasury funds in a way that has positive impacts on the external student body).